 Cancer occurs when genetic mutations impact how a cell grows, divides and/or spreads.
 When more genetic mutations accumulate over time, the risk of a cell becoming cancer increases.

 The chances of getting a radon-induced lung cancer depend on the dose and duration of exposure, with higher exposures for longer periods meaning more genetic mutations greater cancer risk.
 Dose-for-dose, particle radiation causes a lot more genetic mutations than simple x-rays.

-> Radon is the 2nd leading cause of all lung cancers.
-It is the primary cause of disease in the fifth of lung cancer cases who are never-smokers.
-In Canada, this accounts for 10,000-40,000 cases per decade –an enormous burden of disease.
+Radon is the 2nd leading cause of all lung cancers and is the primary cause of disease in never-smokers.
+In Canada, this has accounts for 110,000 cases since 2001 –an enormous burden of disease.

-> The connection between residential radon and lung cancer was proven directly by several large studies collectively involving >10,000 lung cancer patients and another >10,000 healthy controls.
-The data indicated ~16% increase in relative lifetime risk of lung cancer per 100 Bq/m3of chronic radon exposure.
+The connection between residential radon and lung cancer was proven directly by several large studies each involving >10,000 lung cancer patients and another >10,000 healthy controls.

-> Thank you for your interest in Evict Radon.
+Thank you for your interest in Evict Radon.
 Evict Radon test kits will be available in October 2019.
 Please enter your email and we will notify you when kits are available for purchase.